HansPetrie/DevOps/analyzer/README.md

 ```
 ./newanalyzer.rb /tmp/mergedfile.json
 ```
-Gives a nicely formatted output.
+Gives a nicely formatted output of the /tmp/mergedfile.json generated with jsonmerge.rb.
 This is relatively easy to edit and adjust as required for different outputs.